AARP Eye Center

 The Senior Safe Act, modeled on a program by the same name in Maine, will “empower and encourage our financial service representatives to identify warning signs of common scams and help prevent seniors from becoming victims,” says Sen. Susan Collins (R-Maine), who authored the Senate version of the measure with Sen. Claire McCaskill (D-Mo.).

-One in 5 older Americans are victims of financial exploitation each year, according to a 2016 report by the AARP Public Policy Institute.
+One in five older Americans are victims of financial exploitation each year, according to a 2016 report by the AARP Public Policy Institute.
 The researchers found that these victims lose $3 billion annually, or more than $120,000 apiece, “the amount a typical 50-plus household has in retirement savings.”

-Members of the older population are targeted not only because they have accumulated $18 trillion in assets (67 percent of all U.S. bank deposits), according to AARP, but also because they are more likely to suffer from problems with memory and judgment, making them vulnerable to fraud.
+Members of the older population are targeted not only because they have accumulated $18 trillion in assets (67% of all U.S. bank deposits), according to AARP, but also because they are more likely to suffer from problems with memory and judgment, making them vulnerable to fraud.
 Many of the losses go unreported.

 “Elder abuse is an often-hidden phenomenon that affects hundreds of thousands of seniors, and financial exploitation is the most prevalent form of elder abuse,” Joyce Rogers, AARP senior vice president of government affairs, wrote in a letter to Collins and McCaskill endorsing the legislation.